exercism/configlet/README.md

 ## `configlet lint`

-The primary function of configlet is to do _linting_: checking if a track's configuration files are properly structured - both syntactically and semantically.
+The primary function of configlet is to do _linting_: checking if a track's configuration files are correctly structured - both syntactically and semantically.
 Misconfigured tracks may not sync correctly, may look wrong on the website, or may present a suboptimal user experience, so configlet's guards play an important part in maintaining the integrity of Exercism.

 The `configlet lint` command is still under development.